Eobion-Technologies/adsense/README.txt

 To do so, your module must implement a hook called 'adsense', as follows:

-Assuming your module is called: your_module.module, you will have the following function in it.
+Assuming your module is called: your_module.module, you must have the following function in it.
 The function has an $op argument that you should check: